 Canning Cubed Venison

 This recipe works for all meats, from chicken to bear.
 It is unbelievably easy.
 It’s so easy, you might think that you did it wrong.
-No, canning cubed vension is so easy.
 You don’t even have to add water because the meat will create its own liquid!

 - Venison (or whatever meat you want)

 - Trim the meat.
-Cut away brusied areas, gristle, or excess fat.
+Cut away bruised areas, gristle, or excess fat.
 Vension tends to be very lean, but other meats will have extra fat you want to remove.

 - Cut into chunks.
 Then, cut the meat into whatever size chunks you want.
 Some people prefer strips, while others prefer actual cubes.